2001: A Space Odyssey: Visual effects

+The voice of HAL

+In the scene when Bowman deactivates the computer, both the pitch and speed of HAL's voice were gradually dropped at different rates, using an Eltro information rate changer.
+The final effect was created by passing the actor's voice through the Eltro twice.

 Soundtrack

 The initial MGM soundtrack album release contained none of the material from the altered and uncredited rendition of Ligeti's Aventures used in the film, but used a different recording of Also sprach Zarathustra (performed by the Berlin Philharmonic conducted by Karl Böhm) from that heard in the film, and a longer excerpt of Lux Aeterna than in the film.

-In 1996, Turner Entertainment/Rhino Records released a new soundtrack on CD that included the film's rendition of "Aventures", the version of "Zarathustra" used in the film, and the shorter version of Lux Aeterna from the film.
-As additional "bonus tracks" at the end, the CD includes the versions of "Zarathustra" and Lux Aeterna on the old MGM soundtrack album, an unaltered performance of "Aventures", and a nine-minute compilation of all of HAL's dialogue.
+In 1996, Turner Entertainment/Rhino Records released a new soundtrack on CD that included the film's rendition of Aventures, the version of Zarathustra used in the film, and the shorter version of Lux Aeterna from the film.
+As additional "bonus tracks" at the end, the CD includes the versions of Zarathustra and Lux Aeterna on the old MGM soundtrack album, an unaltered performance of Aventures, and a nine-minute compilation of all of HAL's dialogue.

 Alex North's unused music was first released in Telarc's issue of the main theme on Hollywood's Greatest Hits, Vol. 2, a compilation album by Erich Kunzel and the Cincinnati Pops Orchestra.
 All of the music North originally wrote was recorded commercially by his friend and colleague Jerry Goldsmith with the National Philharmonic Orchestra and released on Varèse Sarabande CDs shortly after Telarc's first theme release and before North's death.
 Eventually, a mono mix-down of North's original recordings was released as a limited-edition CD by Intrada Records.